Counselling services

 At Can’t We Just Get Along Counselling, our therapists have years of experience and expertise in helping survivors through the abuse recovery process and healing journey.

-Each therapist’s top priority is to provide support with a focus on empathy and sensitivity so you always feel safe and comfortable in our hands.
+Each therapist’s top priority is to provide support with a focus on empathy and sensitivity so you always feel safe and comfortable in our care.

 To treat abuse, we find that body therapy is usually more effective than talk therapy.
 We often recommend eye movement desensitization and reprocessing (EMDR) to help survivors overcome abuse-related trauma.